 It HAD to change, but having just gotten married, we were on a tight budget.
 We salvaged everything that was usable and upcycled some second hand finds (one found in our very own basement), making this a budget friendly makeover – and a fairly sustainable one too!

-We started by stripping everything away that was going to either get replaced or updated; that turned out to be everything except the cabinet doors!
+We started by stripping everything away that we would either replace or update.
+That turned out to be everything except the cabinet doors!

-We patched the walls where we took down the sheet of mirror that was over the old vanity.
-I wanted to add a hanging mirror there instead but couldn’t find anything that really caught my fancy, until one day we found something fantastic in a pile of old junk in our very own basement (see the reveal as you scroll down)!
+After taking down the sheet of mirror over the old vanity, patch the walls.
+Wanting to add a hanging mirror there instead, I couldn’t find anything that really caught my fancy.
+Until one day we found something fantastic in a pile of old junk in our very own basement!

-We primed the walls and then painted the entire room a dark charcoal grey.
-You would think that a dark colour would make the room look smaller, but it didn’t.
-I think it’s because we added a lot of contrast by way of artwork, fixtures and trim paint, which were all light in colour (as you’ll see later).
+Prime the walls and then paint the entire room.
+We chose a dark charcoal grey.
+You might think that a dark colour will make the room look smaller, but it doesn’t.
+I think it’s because there’s a lot of contrast by way of artwork, fixtures and trim paint, which are all light in colour.

-My husband ended up rebuilding the vanity cabinet because it wasn’t very sturdy, but he kept the doors for me so I could add a very special feature: some iridescent grey water glass.
+Hubs ended up rebuilding the vanity cabinet because it wasn’t very sturdy, but kept the doors so I could add a very special feature: some iridescent grey water glass.

 We cut the centre panel out of each door, then spray painted the frames with a charcoal grey car paint.
 Car paint is great to use in the bathroom in case there’s any splashes!